Mediterranean · Restaurants · Special Occasion · Steakhouse

 Five Stars described the texture of the gnocchi as a cross between a pillow and cotton candy, as it melted and clung to the roof of his mouth.
 Delighted, he mentioned he barely had to chew.
 The gnocchi, according to Five Stars, is a masterclass in how gnocchi should taste.

 Our beef platter showcased aged Alberta AAA beef three ways: 45-day tallow-aged short rib, 21-day dry-aged striploin, and 28-day-aged chuck.
 This should be Calgary’s national dish, not ginger beef.
 Each steak was its own composition, shaped by technique, flavour, and style.
-Phil discussed the process of tallow-aging the short rib for 45 days, but with my brain fog, I had difficulty understanding how beeswax, dry-aging, and tallow-aging shaped the flavour.
+Phil discussed the process of tallow-aging the short rib for 45 days, but with my brain fog, I had difficulty understanding how dry-aging and tallow-aging shaped the flavour.

 The short rib was beautifully sliced.
 The sensation of your teeth slicing through the tender meat was so pleasant that you slowed down, taking your time to chew and linger over each bite.
-We both loved eating the smoky charred shishito peppers and the pickled onions with the steak, as they just added another dimension.
-The peppers’ skin was papery-soft, and the innards weren’t too spicy.
-The shishito peppers were better than I had in Tokyo.
 Five Stars noted that the rib’s aftertaste was slightly wild, with a more complex beef flavour.
 It tasted unlike any steak I’ve had before.

 Next up was the 21-day, dry-aged sirloin.
 One piece had a nice crunch of white fat on the edge.
 Five Stars said it was what you expect when you order a steak.
 He regretted eating the short rib first, as it was so outstanding that anything else wouldn’t compare.
 I disagree.
 I enjoyed the firmer, cleaner, familiar taste of beef.
 It was interesting to switch between cuts for comparison.